Pulimasthan25/AI-Assignment-1-Pandas-/README.md

 # AI-Assignment-1-Pandas-
+This is an assignment on Pandas
-Marks whuch are given to each student are generated randomly using random function
+Marks which are given to each student are generated randomly using random function